 Despite having one hand occupied with the flying line it was still possible to use both hands, to a degree, to fiddle with the camera and take a few shots on about 2x zoom.
 Also some video.
 Pity about the boring blue sky background, but that's just the way it is sometimes!

 The air was very gusty, with the Barn Door soaring up very high from time to time in small patches of rising air.
-Mostly, the line was pulled fairly tight at a 50 degree angle from horizontal.
+Mostly, the line was pulled fairly tight at 50 degrees from horizontal.

 Soon it was decided to let out line to 60 meters (200 feet).

-See the photo of the line tethering over there.
+See the photo of the line tethering, further down.
 It also shows the hose-reel holding the line, conveniently secured by being dropped over a short post.

 It was time to just relax a bit, so I found a comfortable spot on a large log that for some reason has been left here.
 Permanently it seems, since it's been here since the earliest days of flying from this site.
 A bit of nature to complement the nearby grove of trees and walking trails I suppose.